 House of motley crew

-As a whole, Amazon is a motley crew of smaller companies with diverse customer segments and brand standards.
+Amazon comprises a diverse range of smaller “companies,” each with unique customer segments and brand standards.
 Without a centralized hub for brand guidance, brand owners (before 2018) had to track down assets, guidelines, Q&As, and points of contact through various channels, emails, and file sharing.
 It was an inefficient and confusing process that led to inconsistency and poor judgments.

 Version control was a nightmare when brand owners and partners relied on email file attachments, which led to the spread of outdated content.

-A centralized hub for brand guidelines is needed to alleviate the frustrations and to give all brand marketers and designers a trusted source of truth and one-stop brand management.
+A centralized hub for brand guidelines was required to lessen frustrations and give all brand marketers and designers a trustworthy source of truth and one-stop brand management.

 Converting long-form formats